anisul-Islam/javascript-documentation/README.md

 - What is Javascript?

-  - A programming language for web.
+  - A [single threaded](https://developer.mozilla.org/en-US/docs/Glossary/Thread), [dynamic typing](https://developer.mozilla.org/en-US/docs/Glossary/Dynamic_typing), OOP programming language for web.
   - it can be used in front-end and back-end
   - It adds interactivity to the web page such as adding items to the carts, form validation etc.
   - Example: Create a button with HTML, Style with CSS and add clicking functionality by using javascript